Matilda of Brandenburg, Duchess of Pomerania

 Matilda of Brandenburg (died 1316), was a Duchess consort of Pomerania by marriage to Barnim I, Duke of Pomerania.
+She was the daughter of Otto III, Margrave of Brandenburg and his wife, Beatrice of Bohemia.

 She was the regent of Pomerania during the minority of her sons Barnim II, Duke of Pomerania and Otto I, Duke of Pomerania between 1277 and 1294, in co-regency with her stepson Bogislaw IV, Duke of Pomerania.